 The provider’s email is firstname.lastname@example.org.

-You will happy to learn in this VPNBook review that this VPN is available on Windows, Android, iOS and Mac.
+This VPN is compatible with Windows, Mac, Android, & iOS.
 However, it does not have dedicated clients for any of these platforms.

 This means you will have to use third party apps such OpenVPN GUI and OpenVPN Connect to access VPNBook Android or iOS services.

 I have mentioned the attributes of both these VPNs to help you decide about your online privacy in the right way.

 |Servers||2000+ in 140 Countries||6 in 6 Countries|